 cld utils #show utils

-In overall, Cloudinary CLI will offer a lot of developer experience benefit to anyone who loves Cloudinary services.
+Overall, Cloudinary CLI will offer many developer experience benefits to anyone who loves Cloudinary services.

 Nodejs Package Managers

-Node Package Managers are tools used to manage different Nodejs versions installed on a local computer.
-I use a variant named nvm, nodejs version manager helps me to install and manage several versions of nodejs.
+Node Package Managers are tools for managing different Nodejs versions installed on a local computer.
+I use a variant named nvm.
+The Nodejs version manager helps me install and manage several versions of Nodejs.

 v16.9.1

-The common use case I run into always is having globally installed packages that I need to carry along to a new version installed.
+The typical use case I run into is always having globally installed packages that I must carry to a new version installed.
 The script below helps me to do this conveniently.

-# allow me to carry over my global npm package after any change of version
+# allow me to carry over my global npm package after any change of the version

 NODE_NEW=$1